Home / Resume / Healthcare / CNA Resume

 Lead with your clinical rotation hours

-Your CNA program included supervised clinical hours at an actual care facility.
+Your Nurse Aide Training program included at least 16 supervised practical hours at a real care facility.
 This IS experience.
-List the facility name, unit type, patient count, and specific tasks you performed.
-Treat it like a work experience entry.
+List the facility name, unit type, patient count, and tasks such as vital signs monitoring and ADL support, and treat it like a work entry.

 Get BLS certified before you apply

-BLS/CPR from the American Heart Association costs about $60 and takes one day.
-Almost every CNA job requires it.
-Having it listed on your resume before applying removes a common barrier to hiring.
+A Basic Life Support (BLS) Provider eCard from the American Heart Association is valid for two years and takes about a day to earn.
+Almost every CNA job requires it, so listing it before you apply removes a common barrier to hiring.

 Highlight any caregiving background